WGBH-MLA/AAPB2/app/views/primary_source_sets/urban-crisis.md

 #### General Discussion Questions
 - What were the social, economic, and political forces that contributed to urban decay in the 1970s?
 - What were some of the hardships faced by urban residents in the late 1970s and early 1980s?
-- How and why did the urban crisis particularly affect African American and Latinos?
+- How and why did the urban crisis particularly affect African Americans and Latinos?
 - What were some of the political reforms that were proposed or attempted to address the problems of the cities?
 What might have been the sources of resistance to these efforts?